terrythomas00/serverless-S3-compliance-scanner/README.md

 - This project uses the official AWS Lambda Python base image.

-- Trivy reports several HIGH vulnerabilities in AWS-managed components (e.g., libcap, Go stdlib, lambda emulator).
+- Trivy reports several HIGH vulnerabilities in AWS-managed components (e.g., libcap).

 - These libraries are built into the base image and cannot be patched by the application.